 Introduction to Journalism

 Students will learn the basics of reporting and writing news stories, but also the traditions behind the craft and the evolving role of journalism in society.
 Instruction will include interviewing skills, fact-checking, word choice and story structure—all framed by guidance on making ethically sound decisions.
+Students will also periodically interact via Skype with journalists from newsrooms throughout the country including the New York Times and the Washington Post.
 No prerequisites.

 Introduction to Fiction Writing

-This is a course for students who are new or somewhat new to the practice of poetry.
-It aims to engage students—creatively and critically—with the primary elements of a poem: its diction, syntax, tones, sonic textures, imagery, tropes, and form.
-As a workshop, it will set student poems as the focus of weekly critical attention from peers and professor.
-Students can expect to write and critique poems; engage in writing exercises and the close study of poetic models; read about poetic craft and theory; memorize and recite 2 poems; complete a midterm project and a final portfolio.
-Students will receive regular feedback in the form of written comments and conference sessions.
-Grading determined by portfolio evaluation.
+This introductory poetry workshop is for students who are new, or somewhat new, to the practice of writing poetry.
+It aims to engage students creatively and critically with the primary elements of a poem: diction, syntax, tonal colorings, sonic textures, imagery, tropes, and formal organization.
+Course work will include: writing and responding to poems in rigorous and respectful workshop atmosphere; writing exercises tied to the close study of poetic models and theory; memorization and recitation of two poems; a final portfolio including revised poems and critical introduction.
+Professor provides regular written comments and midterm letter grade.
+Final grade determined by portfolio evaluation.
 No pre-requisite.
-Class size limited to 15, no exceptions.
+Class size limited to 15.

 Introduction to Film

 An introduction to the art of film.
-Each week we’ll take an element of film form (editing, cinematography, sound, etc.) and examine how filmmakers work with this element to produce effects.
+Each week we’ll take an element of film form (editing, cinematography, sound, and so on) and examine how filmmakers work with this element to produce effects.
 Most weeks we’ll also screen a whole film and discuss it in light of the week’s focus.
-Films screened will include masterworks of the silent era, foreign films, Hollywood studio-era classics, and more recent U.S. cinema.
-Students will write two essays (5-6 and 8-10 pages) and take a scheduled quiz, midterm, and final exam.
-Grad students write a longer second essay and, in connection with it, submit a proposal and annotated bibliography.
+Films screened will include masterworks of the silent era, foreign films, Hollywood studio-era classics, and more recent cinema.
+Students write two essays (5-6 and 8-10 pages) and take a scheduled quiz, midterm, and final exam.
+Grad students (registered for ENGL 467) satisfy the same requirements as the undergrads, but their final essay will be an extended research project, in connection with which they’ll submit an outline and other, related documents.